wschoenell/airbnb-lock-sync/README.md

 # Airbnb Lock Sync

-Automatically synchronize Airbnb reservations with Yale smart lock access codes using the Seam API.
-This project fetches upcoming reservations from your Airbnb iCal feed and manages temporary access codes on your Yale lock, ensuring guests have the correct PIN code for their stay duration.
+Automatically synchronize Airbnb reservations with Seam smart lock access codes using the Seam API.
+This project fetches upcoming reservations from your Airbnb iCal feed and manages temporary access codes on your Seam lock, ensuring guests have the correct PIN code for their stay duration.

 ## Features

-- 🔄 **Automatic Synchronization**: Fetches Airbnb reservations and syncs them with Yale lock access codes
+- 🔄 **Automatic Synchronization**: Fetches Airbnb reservations and syncs them with lock access codes
 - 🔐 **Smart Access Codes**: Uses the last 4 digits of guest phone numbers as PIN codes
 - ⏰ **Time Management**: Configurable check-in/check-out times with timezone support
 - 📅 **Future Events Filtering**: Only processes reservations within a configurable time window